 Linux

 Most major Linux distribution installers offer whole disk encryption.
-Consult your documentation and support community.
+It is easiest to setup when initially installing a distribution.
+Consult your distribution's documentation and support community.

 See also